Weakly curved A-infinity algebras over a topological local ring: Introduction

 The above two natural transformations define a monad structure on the endofunctor $V\mpsto \R\ot\comp V$ of the category of $k$\+vector spaces.
 The category of algebras/modules over this monad is equivalent to the category of $\R$\+contramodules as defined in Section~\ref{contramodules-sect}.
-Indeed, for any $k$\+vector space $V$ there is a natural morphism of $k$\+vector spaces $\R[[V]]\rarrow\R\ot\comp V$ obtained by passing to the projective limit of the maps $\R/\I[V]\rarrow\R/\I\ot_k V$.
-Choosing a basis $X$ in the vector space $V$, we see that the composition $\R[[X]]\rarrow\R[[V]]\rarrow\R\ot\comp V$ is an isomorphism, so the map $\R[[V]]\rarrow\R\ot\comp V$ is surjective.
+Indeed, recall from the discussion in the beginning of Section~\ref{contramodules-sect} that the category of $k$\+vector spaces can be defined as the category of modules over the monad $X\mpsto k[X]$ on the category of sets.
+As with any monad, this provides for any $k$\+vector space $V$ the ``monadic bar-resolution'' with the initial fragment $k[k[V]]\rarrow k[V]\rarrow V\rarrow 0$, where the middle arrow is the natural map and the leftmost one is the difference of two natural maps.